Since the invention of money, financial advisors have published books that teach you “how to become a millionaire.”

 They Surround Themselves With High Achievers

 Studies have shown that a person’s overall net worth tends to coincide with that of their closest friends.
-Therefore, spending a lot of time with folks who are content with living paycheck to paycheck, for example, may not be the best option.

 Ideally, you should surround yourself with people who are more successful than you and who are “go-getters” in the most real sense of the word.